Heatblur-Simulations/f-4e-manual/src/dcs/training_missions.md

 ### Lesson 01 - Aircraft

-Your aircraft is "cold & dark" on the ramp number #25, the nose is pointed towards the runway, and is prepared and fully fueled.
+Your aircraft is "cold & dark" on the ramp #25, the nose is pointed towards the runway, and is prepared and fully fueled.
+The Dash-60 ground power unit is already in place left of your jet.

 ![lesson1_hangar_view](../img/Lesson01_Slot_Ramp_no25.jpg)

-The technician responsible for the aircraft ("crew chief") is already in front of your aircraft and waiting to support you.
+The technician responsible for the aircraft, also called the "crew chief", is already in front of your aircraft and waiting to support you.
 You can communicate with him using the Jester menu > CREW CHIEF.

 ![lesson1_crew_chief](../img/Lesson01_Crew_chief_Ramp_no25.jpg)